valerie-valentine/ham-study-buddies-mobile/README.md

 - **CocoaPods**: If you're deploying the iOS app, CocoaPods is required for managing dependencies.
 Install CocoaPods by following the instructions on the [CocoaPods website](https://cocoapods.org/).

-- **Git**: Git is used for version control and managing the project repository.
-If you don't have Git installed, you can download and install it from the [Git website](https://git-scm.com/).

-Ensure you have all the prerequisites installed and set up before proceeding with the project setup and installation.

 ## Installation